mozilla/mozdef-event-framework/docs/source/overview.rst

    * Implement Dead Letter Queue (DLQ) reprocessing functionality
    * Implement schema validation
    * Implement function library to allow choice between webhook API or rEST API connectivity
+   * Implement monitoring of the entire stack that is created by this framework